jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 ---

+Marduk drew nigh, he gazed upon the inward parts of Tiamat,

+He perceived the muttering of Kingu, her spouse.

 As Marduk gazed, Kingu was troubled in his gait.
 His will was destroyed and his motions ceased.

 The gods, his helpers, who marched by his side, beheld their leader's..., and their sight was troubled.

 But Tiamat... , she turned not her neck,
 With lips that failed not she uttered rebellious words:

-"... thy coming as lord of the gods,
-From their places have they gathered, in thy place are they! "
+"... your coming as lord of the gods, from their places have they gathered, in your place are they! "

-Then the lord raised the thunderbolt, his mighty weapon, And against Tiamat, who was raging, thus he sent the word:
+Then Marduk raised the thunderbolt, his mighty weapon.
+Against Tiamat, who was raging, thus he sent the word:

-Thou art become great, thou hast exalted thyself on high, And thy heart hath prompted thee to call to battle.
+You have become great, you have exalted yourself on high.
+Your heart had prompted you to call to battle.

 ... their fathers...,
 ... their... thou hatest...

-You have exalted Kingu to be your spouse,
+You have exalted Kingu to be your spouse.

-You have... him, that, even as Anu, he should issue deerees.
+You have... him, that, even as Anu, he should issue decrees.

 You have followed after evil,
-And against the gods my fathers thou hast contrived thy wicked plan.
+And against the gods my fathers you have contrived your wicked plan.

-Let then thy host be equipped, let thy weapons be girded on!
+Let then your host be equipped, let thy weapons be girded on!

 Stand!
-I and thou, let us join battle!
+I and you, let us join battle!

 When Tiamat heard these words, she was like one posessed.
 She lost her reason.